caiomarte/go/tutorials/30doec/d1/README.md

 ##### String to float
 To convert from `string` to `float`, we use the `ParseFloat()` function.

 [`ParseFloat()`](https://golang.org/pkg/strconv/#ParseFloat) only requires two arguments: the `string`to be converted and a number that indicates desired bit-size - either 32 or 64.
-It then returns then returns the converted float and an `error`.
+It then returns the converted float and an `error`.

 ![parsefloat complete](../../../images/30doec/d1/d1-t24.png)

 One curious thing is, `ParseFloat()` always results in a `float64` number, even when we specify 32 as the bit-size argument.
 The only difference is, when we pass bit-size as 32, we can convert the resulting `float64` number to `float32` without changing its value.

 In other words, the converted float will always be of type `float64`.
 If you want `float32`, you need to pass 32 as the bit-size argument and then _convert_ the output from `float64` to `float32` before storing it.

 Don't worry if you didn't get this last part, we won't use it.
 Just remember: if there's an `error`, make sure you declared the converted float variable as of type `float64`.